Gibby/dockerfiles/openconnect/README.md

 # What is this?
-A container that runs ssh and openconnect.
+A container that runs unbound and openconnect(with a SOCKS5 proxy).
-I use it for ssh'ing to servers through the vpn from the localhost(my laptop) running the container.
-It also runs a SOCKS 5 server on port 9000..
-Finally yaaaaaa

 NOTE: Privileged mode is needed for the TUN adapter in the container.

+After unbound starts up, it overwrites /etc/resolv.conf in the container to use 127.0.0.1

 ## Environment variables needed
 PASSWORD - The password passed to openconnect.